• Comparison: DIY pon versus premixed options

 ADDITIONAL NOTES

-Regarding Bonsai Jack and Home Depot pumice/lava rocks: Both must be purchased in BULK to be cost effective.
+🌿DIY and the importance of buying in bulk: When it comes to Bonsai Jack and Home Depot in particular, both must be purchased in BULK to be cost effective.
 For Bonsai Jack, that’s a minimum of 6 gallon bulk purchase.
 For the Home Depot products, they come in 20 quart bags (5 gallon) for the best price.

-Home Depot and other home improvement/garden centers also sell huge bags of “landscaping” lava rock where the rocks are much, much bigger.
+🌿Home Depot and other garden stores also sell huge bags of “landscaping” lava rock where the rocks are much, much bigger.
 If you’re willing to do the work of breaking up the pieces and sifting out what’s usable, that would probably be cheaper (personally, I’m not willing to go through all that work!).